cai-zhiqing/Thesis/README.md

 # matlab_svar
-MATLAB code in SVAR model for master's thesis
+MATLAB code of SVAR model for master's thesis

 SVARModel1 is the main code
 ChinaMonthlyData is the dataset